-In California, implementation of the Affordable Care Act (ACA) helped lower the uninsured rate from 16% in 2013 to 11% in 2014.
-However, the latest edition of California's Uninsured finds that 3.8 million Californians under 65 still remained without coverage.
+Since the implementation of the Affordable Care Act (ACA) in 2014, the uninsured rate in California dropped by nearly half, from 16% in 2013 to 9% in 2015.
+However, 2.9 million Californians remained uninsured.

 Key findings include:

-- Of the state's remaining uninsured, 1 in 4 was between the age of 25 and 34, and more than half (57%) were Latino.
+- Of the state's remaining uninsured, one in four were age 25 to 34, one in three were noncitizens, and more than half were Latino.

 The complete report, a Quick Reference Guide, and the Current Population Survey (CPS) data, along with past years' editions, are available as Document Downloads.